isomerpages/pa-chingay/_whats-on/Chingay Mama Shop.md

                     <h3 style="font-size: 1em; margin: 0 0 .3em;">Luzerne</h3>
                 </div>
                 <p style="padding: 0 1em 1em;margin: 0; overflow: hidden;">
                     Drawing on over 70 years of tradition and knowledge, Luzerne designs and creates bespoke fine china for many of the world’s highly regarded brands in the food, hospitality, retail and airline industries.
 From award-winning establishments to the home, Luzerne brings handcrafted expertise to your table.
-Luzerne is a homegrown brand and a proud supporter of the Singapore Culinary Olympics Team <br />
+Luzerne is a homegrown brand and a proud supporter of the Singapore Culinary Olympics Team.<br />
                     <a href="https://www.lazada.sg/shop/luzerne-pte-ltd/?path=profile.htm&amp;langFlag=en&amp;lang=en&amp;pageTypeId=3">Purchase now</a>
                 </p>
             </div>